midnight-ntwrk/midnight-node-docker/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-Provide detailed information about the issue, including steps to reproduce it, expected behavior, and actual behavior, screenshots or any other relevant information
+Provide detailed information about the issue, including steps to reproduce it, expected behavior, and actual behaviour, screenshots or any other relevant information

 #### Describe what the problem is